-5.11 Evaluating the effectiveness of SEND provision
+5.11 Evaluating the effectiveness of SEN provision

-We evaluate the effectiveness of provision for pupils with SEND by:
+We evaluate the effectiveness of provision for pupils with SEN by:

-- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions after six weeks following the APDR cycle - Using pupil questionnaires - Monitoring by the SENCO - Using provision maps to measure progress - Using SEND Support Plans (SSP) - Holding termly Provision Map Meetings with the teacher and SENCO - Holding annual reviews for pupils with EHC plans
+- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions after six weeks following the APDR cycle - Using pupil questionnaires - Monitoring by the SENCO - Using provision maps/Insight Data to measure progress - Using SEND Support Plans (SSP)

+Holding annual reviews for pupils with EHC plans

-5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND
+5.12 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN

-- All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs. - All pupils are encouraged to go on all of our residential trip(s) in years 2-6. - All pupils are encouraged to take part in sports day/school plays/special workshops. - No pupil is ever excluded from taking part in these activities because of their SEN or disability. - Arrangements for the admission of disabled pupils is aided by multiple visits to the school and working alongside all professionals who work with the children. - Our facilities within the school building are all on one level and can be accessed by all children regardless of disability.
+- All of our extra-curricular activities and school visits are available to all our pupils. - All pupils are encouraged to go on all of our residential trip(s) in years 2-6. - All pupils are encouraged to take part in sports day/school plays/special workshops. - No pupil is ever excluded from taking part in these activities because of their SEN or disability. - Arrangements for the admission of disabled pupils is aided by multiple visits to the school and working alongside all professionals who work with the children. - Our facilities within the school building are all on one level and can be accessed by all children regardless of disability.
 Our school's accessibility plan can be found on the school website.